thomersch/Mikrowelle-OS/README.md

 You won't need a special webserver to serve the application.
 You can simply throw in all podcast data into this application and it will generate all necessary files.
 Those files can be uploaded to any hosting without any need for CGI, PHP or so.

+## Is it working?

+Yep, where are using it actively in our podcast: [Mikrowelle](http://mikrowelle.me/).
+Though, there may be some issues.
+If you need assistance, feel free to contact me ([Twitter](http://twitter.com/thomersch), [ADN](http://alpha.app.net/thomersch/)).

 ## Dependencies

 * Python